SALIS Committees: Advocacy

 Director, email: email@example.com

-Communicaton: SALIS-A lidtserv (members only: email@example.com
+Communicaton: SALIS-A listserv (members only: firstname.lastname@example.org

 History & Purpose:

 The Advocacy Committee was created informally in 2004 with